-Insulin plays a huge role in our health matters.
-It is a hormone released by pancreas when the blood sugar rises above the normal level i.e. when we eat food.
-Our normal diet includes carbohydrates, protein and fat.
-The food we consume needs to be broken down into basic nutrients for our body to metabolize them.
-The protein breaks down into amino acids, fats into fatty acids and carbohydrates into glucose.
-They all make their way into the bloodstream.
+Insulin plays a big role in our health and wellbeing.
+It is a hormone released by the pancreas whenever our blood sugar rises above the normal level, which sometimes happens when we eat too much food.
+The normal diet for humans typically includes carbohydrates, protein, and fat, and the food we consume requires to be broken down into basic nutrients in order for our body to metabolize them.
+Protein breaks down into amino acids, fats turn into fatty acids, and carbohydrates transform into glucose.
+All of these elements or substances make their way into the bloodstream.

-Insulin has a significant role in controlling the body fat storage.
-As said above, insulin discourages the breakdown of fat cells and enhances the creation of body fat.
-If we consistently consume more amount of calories than we burn, it gradually results in insulin resistance.
-It means the muscles and liver stop responding to the pancreas’ release of insulin.
-They have only a limited capacity to store glucose and send it to the fat cells, creating more and more body fat.
+Insulin has an important role in controlling the storage of body fat.
+As said before, insulin discourages the breakdown of fat cells, and it rather enhances the creation of body fat.
+If we consume more amounts of calories than what our body can burn consistently, it gradually results in insulin resistance.
+This means that the muscles and liver will stop responding to the pancreas’ release of insulin.
+Since the liver and the muscle tissues have only a limited capacity to store glucose and send the nutrient to the fat cells, our body creates more and more fat.

-The insulin resistance prompts the pancreas to release more insulin, and finally the cells fail to respond to the pancreas.
-This leads to pancreas stopping the release of insulin, making the blood sugar levels go high and result in type-2 diabetes.
+The resistance in insulin prompts the pancreas to release more insulin, as it is programmed to keep producing more in order for the liver and the muscles to respond.
+As the level of insulin rises, the cell will fail to respond to the pancreas.
+This leads to pancreas giving up and stopping the release of insulin, which makes the blood sugar levels go high and cause type-2 diabetes.

-Considering its duty, insulin tends to take the blame for making people overweight.
-However, the problem lies in the eating habits.
-It is the excess amount of glucose that is stored as body fat.
-So the simple way to regulate the body weight is controlled diet.
+Considering its functions in the body, insulin tends to take the blame for making people overweight.
+But the problem lies in the eating habits of those who are obese.
+It is also possible that the excess amount of glucose that is stored as body fat should take the blame, and excessive glucose can be gained by excessive eating.
+So, the simplest way to regulate body weight is to have a controlled and balanced diet.